20+ English Filler Words to Help You Sound Fluent

 “Actually, pugs are really cute!”

-“Basically, the last Batman movie was seriously exciting!”
+“Basically, the last Batman movie was really exciting!”

-- The word “literally” means “something that is true,” but many times in conversation it’s used with a different meaning: to state strong feelings.
-For example, you’re not just laughing you’re literally dying from laughter.
+“Literally” is another adverb.
+It really means “something that is true,” but many times in conversation it’s used with a different meaning: to express strong feelings.

-- The word “clearly” means the same as obviously, and is used to state something that is very obviously true.
+The adverb “clearly” means the same as “obviously.”
+As a filler word, it is used to state something that is very obviously true.

-“You see” is used to share a fact that you assume the listener doesn’t know.
+“You see” is used to share a fact that you assume the listener doesn’t know, like:

 “I was going to try the app, but you see, I ran out of space on my phone.”